-The International business unit generated \$12.3 million of revenue in the second quarter of 2022 compared to \$7.8 million in the comparative period of 2021.
-The year over year increase of 58% is due to increased industry activity in the international markets that the company serves and higher levels of revenue generated per drilling day with improved product adoption.
-Further, in the second quarter of 2022, the Company recognized a \$0.2 million increase to revenue relating to a contractual foreign exchange and inflationary related adjustment clause with one of its major customers.
-This amount is recorded in Analytics and Other in the above table.
+The International business unit generated \$15.8 million of revenue in the third quarter of 2022 compared to \$10.4 million in the comparative period of 2021.
+The year over year increase of 52% is due to increased industry activity in the international markets that the Company serves and higher levels of revenue generated per drilling day with improved product adoption.
+Further, a number of International business unit revenue contracts contain pricing linked to the US dollar, and therefore third quarter 2022 revenue benefited from the strengthening US Dollar.

+In the third quarter of 2022, the Company recognized a \$0.2 million increase to revenue relating to a contractual foreign exchange and inflationary related adjustment clause with one if its major customers (Q3 2021: \$0.6 million).
+This amount is recorded within Analytics and Other in the table above.